-Grades Three through Eight and Grade Eleven (School Year 2016-17)
+Grades Three through Eight and Grade Eleven (School Year 2017-18)

 Student Group Total Enrollment Number Tested Percent Tested Percent Met or Exceeded

-All Students - -
+All Students

-Male - -
+Male

-Female - 1
+Female

+Black or African American

 Hispanic or Latino

 White

-Socioeconomically Disadvantaged - 1
+Socioeconomically Disadvantaged

-English Learners 1 1
+English Learners

 Note: Mathematics test results include the Smarter Balanced Summative Assessment and the CAA.
 The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAAs divided by the total number of students who participated in both assessments.